 Important change with Graph API 2.6

-With the Device Access Token Facebook provides a possibility to connect to devices with limited input or display capabilities.
+With the Device Access Token, Facebook provides functionality to connect to devices with limited input or display capabilities.

-The device access token is generated in a two step way.
-First you have to call
+The device access token is generated using a two-step process.
+First, you have to call

 FacebookClient.fetchDeviceCode(see example code).
 You receive a user code, a code and some additional information.
 The user code has to be shown to the user and she has to enter it on a special Facebook page.
 The url of that page is part of the DeviceCode object.
-You should not hard code this url, because Facebook may changed it.
-As soon as you presented these information to the user, you have to poll Facebook and try to fetch the device access token.
+You should not hardcode this url, because Facebook might change it.
+As soon as you present this information to the user, you have to poll Facebook and try to fetch the device access token.

 Fetching with Graph API 2.5 or below

 Graph API 2.5 and below don’t use any access token to fetch the device access token.
 Only the App Id is needed and you are ready to go.
-First we have receive a
+First we acquire a

-Now you have to start the polling of Facebook with the
+Now you have to start polling Facebook with the

 code you received in the

 DeviceCode object.
-Every poll request may result in an checked exception that extends the
+Every poll request may result in a checked exception that extends the

 FacebookDeviceTokenException.
-A table of the possible exceptions and the intention can be found below.
+A table of the possible exceptions and their meanings can be found below.